cp90-pixel/NovaAtom/README.md

 - Run shell commands in an integrated terminal (`Ctrl+T`).
 - Jump to function or class definitions (`F12`).
 - CodeSmith-powered code autocomplete (`Ctrl+Space`; requires `OPENAI_API_KEY`).
+- Ask questions or apply edits with CodeSmith directly from the editor via the **CodeSmith** menu.

 ## AI CLI Coding Agent